hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/primitives/cone.rst

 .. note::

-   If the top and bottom radii are zero, this node will output a single line.
+   If the top and bottom radii are both zero, this node will output a single line.

 Properties